itom-project/plugins/IDSuEye/docs/IDSuEyeCamera.rst

 **sizey**: {int}, read-only
     Pixelsize in y (rows)
 **timeout**: {float}
+    timeout in seconds when waiting for the next image.
+For sequences x1000.
-    Timeout for acquiring images in seconds **trigger_mode**: {str}
+**trigger_mode**: {str}
     trigger modes for starting a new image acquisition, depending on the camera the following modes are supported: 'off' (fixed frame_rate), without fixed frame_rate: 'software', 'hi_lo', 'lo_hi', 'pre_hi_lo', 'pre_lo_hi'
 **x0**: {int}